geoffchisnall/phishidon/README.md

 - add the technologies used
 - add what services are being used
 - add comments
+- incorporate the co.za domains
+- the "more details" page to add a lot of functionality there
+- subfinder to branch out for domains such as r2.dev, cloudns.nz, etc
 - too tired to think